wp-plugins/404gottenorg-404-page/readme.txt

 1.2
 ---
-Fixes issue with responsive issue not showing on mobile devices because page that holds iFrame was missing content-width tag.
+Fixes issue with responsive version not showing on mobile devices because page that holds iFrame was missing content-width tag.

 1.1
 ---